 the binary log, and then commits the transaction into

-operations, the transaction would be rolled back by
+between those two operations, the transaction would be rolled back

-log.
-Such an issue was resolved in previous releases by enabling
+binary log.
+Such an issue was resolved in previous releases by

 InnoDB support for two-phase commit in XA